NtCreateThread - memory allocations in kernel mode

 For a starting point we looked at the system service call

-implementation of NtCreateThread
+implementation of NtCreateThread and followed every

 possible code path down to memory allocation functions such as